martin-eden/lua_code_melder/Readme.md

 }
 ```

-Then it compiles their code but do not run it.
+Then it compiles their code but not runs it.
 Compiled code is
 stored in `_G.package.preload` table (see Lua documentation).
 Hat tip from me to Lua authors for this nice design.